 - Seller will not process orders for the promoted item.

-- Seller will not fulfil orders for the promotional item in a reasonable time frame.
+- Seller will not fulfill orders for the promotional item in a reasonable time frame.

 - Seller charges a fee for you to redeem a “free gift” offer.